RuPaul's Drag Race: Seasons 9–14 (2017–2022): VH1

-Season 9 began airing on March 24, 2017 on VH1, with cast members being announced on February 2, 2017.
-Visage returned as a main judge, while Kressley and Mathews returned as rotating main judges.
-This season features fourteen contestants competing for the title of "America's Next Drag Superstar", a one-year supply of Anastasia Beverly Hills cosmetics, and a cash prize of $100,000.
-The ninth season aired on VH1, with encore presentations continuing to air on Logo.
+Season 9 began airing on March 24, 2017, on VH1, with cast members announced on February 2, 2017.
+Visage returned as a main judge, and Kressley and Mathews returned as rotating main judges.
+Encore presentations continued to air on Logo.
 This season featured the return of Cynthia Lee Fontaine, who previously participated in the season 8.
 Season 9 featured a top four in the finale episode, as opposed to the top three, which was previously established in season 4.
-The winner of season 9 was Sasha Velour, with Valentina winning Miss Congeniality.

 Season 10 began airing on March 22, 2018.
-Visage returned as a main judge, while Kressley and Mathews returned as rotating main judges.
-This season features thirteen new contestants, and one returning contestant, competing for the title of "America's Next Drag Superstar", a one-year supply of Anastasia Beverly Hills cosmetics, and a cash prize of $100,000.
-Eureka O'Hara, who was removed from the ninth season due to an injury, returned to the show after she accepted an open invitation.
+Visage returned as a main judge, and Kressley and Mathews returned as rotating main judges.
+Eureka O'Hara, who was removed from the ninth season due to an injury, returned to the show.
 Season 10 premiered alongside the televised return of Untucked.
 The tenth season featured a top four following the previous season's finale format.
-The winner of season 10 was Aquaria, with Monét X Change winning Miss Congeniality.